Latest Projects

 Project Progress

 Each local health department hired a health equity coordinator and/or an epidemiologist to lead the healthy equity activities, to build organizational capacity and internal infrastructure at the department level to advance health equity (Build Internal Infrastructure).
-This develops practical skills to apply this understanding across all policies, programs, practices, and interventions.
+This develops practical skills to apply this understanding across all programs, practices, and interventions.
 The health equity teams receive tailored technical assistance and trainings provided by the Office of Health Equity and its partners.
 Another tool the OHE partners created and provided for the LHDs is an online platform used to provide resources and sustain technical assistance as needed (Build Internal Infrastructure).

 Resources